danialnia02/bendover/worksheets/weekly_report/weekly_report_3.md

 ## What have I done last week

--   Worked on...
--   Worked on...
--   Changed....
+-   Realised not to use html and instead use react.js
+-   Start coding the backend to the mobile app so my app can receive the data

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Complete the code for backend to the mobile app.
+-   Start the react.js code for front-end.

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
+-   This project is so fun to do.
--   Lecturer is awesome.